 |Section 63 of the Companies Act, 2013 regulates the process of BI.||Section 62 of the Companies Act, 2013 governs the process of RI.|

-There are three choices shareholder can make –
+There are three choices shareholders can make –

 1. Fully or Partially Subscribe

-This share can be bought for based on the pro-rata rights entitlements(RE) credited to the eligible shareholders of the company as on particular date (i.e. record date).
+This share can be bought based on the pro-rata rights entitlements(RE) credited to the eligible shareholders of the company on a particular date (i.e. record date).

 3. No Action

 If the issuer isn’t doing well, ignoring the rights share might be the right thing to do.
-Investing in a financial poor company has been always an unsafe bet.
+Investing in a financially poor company has been always an unsafe bet.

 Do not be lured by the discounts.
 Do your own investigation before investing in any company.

-It is very important for investors to have a good understanding as to what such Rights share mean and how can they affect an issuer’s share price and financial performance.
+It is very important for investors to have a good understanding of what such Rights share mean and how can they affect an issuer’s share price and financial performance.

-Due to their nature, Rights issue can have significant impact on share prices and trading activity in a firm’s security on the day of the announcement.
+Due to their nature, the Rights issue can have a significant impact on share prices and trading activity in a firm’s security on the day of the announcement.

-- Value of each share may get diluted after the RI announcement.
+- The value of each share may get diluted after the RI announcement.

-- Raising funds via right issue often creates pressure on the issuer.
+- Raising funds via the right issue often creates pressure on the issuer.

 Pros and Cons